 Environmental Impact Assessments

 Before the Daigas Group makes a new investment or launches a new development project, either in Japan or overseas, we always performs an environmental impact assessment if required to do so by law.

 Between 2002 and 2006, for example, at the time of the construction of the Senboku Natural Gas Power Plant, the core facility for the Group's electric power business, we conducted an environmental impact assessment covering the construction (the impact of air pollution, noise, vibration, etc. due to bringing construction materials in and out) and the presence and shared use of land and workpieces (the impact of flora and fauna of geological modifications and the presence of facilities, the impact on air and water quality of exhaust gases and wastewater during the operation of facilities, etc.).
 We also worked to further reduce environmental impact by taking measures to preserve the environment.
 These measures included action to prevent air pollution, reduce noise and vibration, and purify wastewater.

-See below regarding details of the Nishiokinoyama Power Plant and the Himeji Natural Gas Power Plant projects.
+See below regarding details of the Himeji Natural Gas Power Plant project.

 When conducting its business, the Daigas Group will observe environment-related laws and regulations.
 The Group will do all it can to bring the business into harmony with the social and natural environments.